The Stability of Delaunay Triangulations: Conclusions

 We considered a point set $\pts \subset \rem$ meeting a sampling radius $\samconst$ and showed a constant bound on the thickness of the Delaunay simplices provided $\pts$ is $\delta$-generic with $\delta = \protconst \samconst$ for some constant $\protconst$.
 The question then arises: What is the least upper bound on the feasible $\protconst$ as a function of the dimension $m$?

 In a companion paper \cite{boissonnat2013flatpert.inria}, we develop a perturbation algorithm which produces a $\delta$-generic point set from a given $\samconst$-sample set.
-In future work we will extend this to an algorithm for triangulating manifolds that will exploit only the local intrinsic metric properties of the manifold, with no requirement that it be embedded in an ambient space.

-An important aspect of the current work that facilitates this goal, is that the triangulation results are localised.
-Since a manifold can be locally well approximated by Euclidean space, the objective is to fit together local Euclidean Delaunay patches where the Euclidean metric varies slightly between patches.
+Since the triangulation results of the current work are localised, we can extend the perturbation algorithm to construct Delaunay triangulations of abstract Riemannian manifolds that are not necessarily embedded in an ambient space, as we have shown in subsequent work~\cite{boissonnat2013manmesh.inria}.
+The idea is that a manifold can be locally well approximated by Euclidean space, so we fit together local Euclidean Delaunay patches where the Euclidean metric varies slightly between patches.
 This is where the stability of the Delaunay patches is important.
-In this setting we can also accommodate small variations in the sampling radius between neighbouring patches.
-Thus the algorithm will be able to triangulate sample sets whose sampling radius is defined by a Lipschitz sizing function.
+In this setting we can also accommodate variations in the sampling radius between neighbouring patches.
+Thus the algorithm is able to triangulate sample sets whose sampling radius is defined by a Lipschitz sizing function.